comportnx/compack-mods/README.md

 # Compack Mods

-All mods are on Default tab under NO CATEGORY:
+All mods are on Default tab under NO CATEGORY and track the CDDA Experimental build.

 ### Simplified Travel